In becoming a student of Arts University Bournemouth, you agree to the various terms and conditions of enrolment at the University.

 The Acceptable Use Policy summary gives further details.

-- You must abide by any legislative or licence restrictions laid down in relation to electronic information.
+- You must abide by any legislative or licence restrictions laid down in relation to print, digital or audio-visual information.
+This includes not sharing your login details with any other person or organisation.

 - The law restricts what you can photocopy and copy.
-Notices about this are displayed by the photocopiers, CD, DVD players and video machines.
+Notices about this are displayed by the photocopiers, DVD players and VHS machines.

 - If you do not return items issued to you on time, you will be charged fines.

-- If you lend your Library card, or take items on your card for other people, you will be liable for any fines incurred.
+- Do not lend your Library card, or take items on your card for other people, you will be liable for any fines incurred.
 You will also be liable to pay the replacement cost of any item lost or damaged whilst on loan under your name.

 Student disciplinary policy